-- 1. Date of announcement 13th June 2019 (a) - 2.
+- 1. Date of announcement: Monday 10 June 2019 - 2.
 Each year the smaller authority prepares an Annual Governance and Accountability Return (AGAR).
 The AGAR has been published with this notice.
 It will not be reviewed by the appointed auditor, since the smaller authority has certified itself as exempt from the appointed auditor's review.